Political career of Vladimir Putin: First Premiership (1999)

+Prime Minister Putin meets with U.S. president Bill Clinton on 12 September 1999.

 On 9 August 1999, Vladimir Putin was appointed one of three First Deputy Prime Ministers, which enabled him later on that day, as the previous government led by Sergei Stepashin had been sacked, to be appointed acting prime minister of the Government of the Russian Federation by President Boris Yeltsin.
 Yeltsin also announced that he wanted to see Putin as his successor.
 Later, that same day, Putin agreed to run for the presidency.
 On 16 August, the State Duma approved his appointment as prime minister with 233 votes in favour (vs. 84 against, 17 abstained), while a simple majority of 226 was required, making him Russia's fifth PM in fewer than eighteen months.
 On his appointment, few expected Putin, virtually unknown to the general public, to last any longer than his predecessors.
 He was initially regarded as a Yeltsin loyalist; like other prime ministers of Boris Yeltsin, Putin did not choose ministers himself, his cabinet being determined by the presidential administration.

-Yeltsin's main opponents and would-be successors, Moscow Mayor Yury Luzhkov and former Chairman of the Russian Government Yevgeny Primakov, were already campaigning to replace the ailing president, and they fought hard to prevent Putin's emergence as a potential successor.
+Yeltsin's main opponents and would-be successors, Moscow mayor Yury Luzhkov and former prime minister Yevgeny Primakov, were already campaigning to replace the ailing president, and they fought hard to prevent Putin's emergence as a potential successor.
 Putin's law-and-order image and his unrelenting approach to the renewed crisis in the North Caucasus, which started when the Islamic International Brigade based in Chechnya invaded a neighboring region starting the War in Dagestan, soon combined to raise Putin's popularity and allowed him to overtake all rivals.

 While not associated with any party, Putin pledged his support to the newly formed Unity Party, which won the second largest percentage of the popular vote (23.3%) in the December 1999 Duma elections, and in turn he was supported by it.